 Continue improving your security with Sqreen's monitoring and protection platform.
 It just takes a few minutes to get started.Try Sqreen now

-Automating security, configuration management, testing and other tasks reduces the workload for the teams while providing a faster way of doing things.
+Automating security, configuration management, testing, and other tasks reduces the workload for your teams while providing a faster way of doing things.
 Automate functionality and non-functional security tests; application, infrastructure and configuration security tests, as well as application logic security tests.

 Generate actionable alerts when there are issues